rutopio/EmojiSalon/README.md

 ### Webfont

 - `COLR` (_Color_) and `CPAL` (_Color Palette_) are OpenType technologies to enable the use of multi-colored glyphs and emoji in fonts.
 Designer can create color font that contain multiple layers of color information, allowing for complex and vibrant color rendering.
 User can change the layer's color by override `@font-palette-values` attribute.
-- `COLR/CPAL v1` is an extended version of `COLR/CPAL v0`, designed to elevate the capabilities of color fonts, particularly in the realm of gradient colors.
+- `COLR/CPAL v1` is an extended version of `COLR/CPAL v0`, designed to elevate the capabilities of color fonts, such as gradient color support.
 - For example:

 ```